 BA199 Social Entrepreneurship: Global Studies in the British Context will be taught by UO Lundquist College of Business Instructor of Management, Josh Skov.

-Britain Today: Issues and Perspectives will be taught by local faculty member and former Editor of BBC World News, Andrew Whitehead.
+Britain Today: Issues and Perspectives will be taught by local faculty member and former Editor of BBC World News, Susie Thomas.

 All courses offered are recognized and approved for academic credit by various GEO partner institutions.
 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.